Jamaican Fried Dumplings

 Add the water.
 Stir the water into the dough mixture a little at a time until it mostly holds together; it’s okay if there’s still some flour that’s dry.

 Knead.
 Turn the dough out onto a clean work surface and knead until the dry ingredients are incorporated into the dough.
 Be careful not to over-knead; the outside should look a little rough, rather than looking smooth like a ball of yeasted dough.
+Let the dough rest for at least 10 minutes, but up to 30 minutes is even better,

 Form the dumplings.
 Roll golf-ball-sized portions of dough into balls, until all the dough is used.
 Use your palm to slightly flatten each ball.